uc-cdis/gen3sdk-python/docs/howto/nextflow.md

   when a nonce is stale.
 - **Task tokens are scoped.** `--task-token-type` (default `WORKFLOW`) asks Gen3 for a token limited to that purpose.
+- **The proxy only serves the task token holder.** It listens on `127.0.0.1`, which is not a boundary on its own: every process on the host can connect to that port, and so can a page open in your browser.
+So the proxy requires each request to present the task token, the way Nextflow already does - as the TES `oauthToken` and as the S3 access key ID - and refuses anything else with a 401 before it routes the request.
+The token is passed to Nextflow in `GEN3_DPOP_BOUND_TASK_TOKEN`, so it is readable by other processes running as *you*; it is not readable by other users, and a drive-by request from a browser cannot guess it.
+- **Only TES and S3 are proxied.** `/ga4gh/tes` and `/s3` are the only paths forwarded, and only to the commons that issued your credentials, so the task token is never sent to another host.

 Two limits worth knowing about:

-- **The proxy is an unauthenticated local endpoint.** It listens only on `127.0.0.1`, so it is not reachable from other machines, but any process running as any user on the same host can send requests through it while it is up.
-Only `/ga4gh/tes` and `/s3` paths are proxied, so that reaches those two services rather than the whole commons API — but within them it acts with your task token.
-Treat it like an SSH agent socket: fine on your own workstation, think twice on a shared host.
 - **The task token is not renewed.** It is fetched once at startup.
 A pipeline that runs longer than the token's lifetime will start seeing 401s; use `--task-token-expiration` to request a lifetime that covers the run.